06 Mar Ishmael is not the Father of the Arabs

 – Isaac, father of Jacob (Israel), ancestor of the Israelites (language family: Canaanite); & father of Esau, ancestor of the Edomites (language family: Canaanite).

-Lot’s sons (Lot was the son of Abraham’s cousin Haran):
+Lot’s sons (Lot was the son of Abraham’s brother Haran):

 – Moab, ancestor of the Moabites (language family: Canaanite).